NikoletaPantelidou/Language-data-complexity/README.md

 - **Fusion**: Measures the amount of morphology in a language.
 - **Informativity**: Assesses the amount of obligatory grammatical information encoded.

+## Purpose
+This study aims to compare how different languages encode complexity and whether **morphology (Fusion) and grammatical encoding (Informativity) vary systematically across these languages.

 ## Methodology